In this four-part workshop, learn to write your own historical essay through a research-based lens.

 Syllabus at a Glance

-There are four total sessions included in this purchase, each lasting for 1.5 hours with a week between each session.
+This course includes four total sessions, each lasting for 1.5 hours with a week between each session.

-Summer Section A: Meets Saturdays beginning July 17
+Winter Section A: Meets Wednesdays beginning January 12.

 Session 1 (Wednesday, 1/12/2022, 8–9:30 PM ET): Finding your voice and your inspiration

 Session 2 (Wednesday, 1/19/2022, 8–9:30 PM ET): Research methodologies from home